mafintosh/tabalot/README.md

 To try the app locally just use npm to link it

 	npm link  # will add the app to your path
-	. ~/.tabalot/bashrc # will source tabcompletion in the current shell
-	                    # this happens automatically when you open a new shell
+	          # and print out instructions how to setup tab completion

 The app is now installed and ready to be tab completed.
 Open a shell and try the following